drkmsmithjr/LConnect/README.md

 6. Breakboard to mount components
 7. 15Amp Relay

-The full description and step by step setup instructions are located on the wiki
+The full description and step by step setup instructions are located at https://drkmsmithjr.github.io/LConnect